AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Related Work

-Machine learning (ML) models have proven to be highly effective in processing financial data to produce accurate credit scores \cite{bucker2022transparency, gunnarsson2021deep, trivedi2020study}.
-These include statistical models like Logistic Regression, Naive Bayes (NB), and ensemble methods like Random Forest, AdaBoost, and Gradient Boosting \cite{bucker2022transparency, trivedi2020study}.
-For example, a Random Forest model achieved the best performance on Taiwanese credit card data \cite{abbas2024algorithm}.
-A NB classifier performed well on a highly imbalanced dataset from a New Zealand lender, especially when undeclared features derived from bank statements were incorporated to supplement application form data \cite{bunker2016improving}.
-Given the positive impact of ML models in credit scoring \cite{bello2024role}, we aim to improve financial inclusion of Malaysian MSMEs through our ML-based cash flow underwriting workflow.
+\textbf{Machine Learning Models in Credit Scoring.} Machine learning (ML) models have proven to be highly effective in processing financial data to produce accurate credit scores~\citep{bucker2022transparency, gunnarsson2021deep, trivedi2020study}.
+These include statistical models like Logistic Regression (LR), Naive Bayes (NB), and ensemble methods like Random Forest, AdaBoost, and Gradient Boosting~\citep{bucker2022transparency, trivedi2020study}.
+For example, a Random Forest model achieved the best performance on Taiwanese credit card data~\citep{abbas2024algorithm}.
+A NB classifier performed well on a highly imbalanced dataset from a New Zealand lender, especially when undeclared features derived from bank statements were incorporated to supplement application form data~\citep{bunker2016improving}.
+Given the positive impact of ML models in credit scoring, we aim to improve financial inclusion of Malaysian MSMEs through proposed cash flow underwriting workflow.